microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/peopleadminsettings.md

 ---
 title: "peopleAdminSettings resource type"
-description: "Represents a setting to control the people related admin settings in the tenant"
+description: "Represents a setting to control the people-related admin settings in the tenant"
 author: "aymen-ms"
 ms.localizationpriority: medium
 ms.prod: "people"